stactools-packages/drcog-lulc/README.md

 This repository will assist you in the generation of STAC files for Denver Regional Council of Goverments (DRCOG) Land Use/Land Cover (LULC) dataset.

-The 2018 DRCOG LULC pilot project is a partnership between the Babbit Center for Land and Water Policy, the Chesapeak Conservancy's Convservation Innovation Center (CIC), and DRCOG.
+The 2018 DRCOG LULC pilot project is a partnership between the Babbit Center for Land and Water Policy, the Chesapeake Conservancy's Convservation Innovation Center (CIC), and DRCOG.

 ## Examples